-The BenQ Zowie S2 is a very straightforward-looking mouse.
+The BenQ ZOWIE S2 is a very straightforward-looking mouse.
 It has a nice rounded back and features the company's logo at the back.
-However, unlike many gaming mice like the Razer DeathAdder Essential, it doesn't have any RGB anywhere.
+However, unlike many gaming mice like the Razer DeathAdder Essential, it doesn't have any lighting zones.
 It has two side buttons that have a glossy finish.
 The mouse is also available in light blue and pink.
 For a mouse with a similar design but better performance, check out the Vaxee OUTSET AX.

 This mouse is light, although there aren't any weight customization options.
 For an even lighter mouse, check out the Endgame Gear XM1 instead.